AbinashBishoyi/zegoggl.es/_posts/2011-06-05-scala-on-android-revisited.markdown

 You can find it in the [Android Market][gist-it] and the code on [github][].
 Fork away if you have any ideas for new features!

+So, what are Scala's chances in the wider Android ecosystem?
+There's no official word from Google yet but Tim Bray (Android developer advocate) is [very keen on supporting non-Java languages][Other Android Languages] on the platform.
+More and more developers are interested in Android but not everybody wants to use Java - Scala is an excellent alternative.
+A few success stories here and there, a high profile Android app implemented in Scala would be a good start.

 [sbt]: http://code.google.com/p/simple-build-tool/
 [gist]: https://gist.github.com/
 [building...]: http://zegoggl.es/2009/12/building-android-apps-in-scala-with-sbt.html